xrdocs-staging/8000/_tutorials/cisco-8000-packet-generator.md

 </pre>
 </div>

-System returns ‘OK’ is the Scapy expression is correct.
-If not, an error is returned (Invalid Scapy expression).
+System returns ‘OK’ if the Scapy expression is correct.
+If not, an error is returned (Invalid Scapy expression) and syntax must be corrected.

 After configuration, the flow can be verified:
 <div class="highlighter-rouge">